maxima-project-on-github/maxima-packages/README.md

   * Copy the content of the text box "git clone ..."
   * Paste "git clone ..." to a command line and execute it
  4. The contributor creates new files and folder, or makes any other changes in their working copy.
+  * Create a top-level folder with the same name as your Github user name
+  * Create a folder under the user name folder for each package you create
+  * Create files and folders under the package folder as appropriate
   * Use whatever text editor or other means to create and modify files
  5. The contributor commits their changes and pushes them to their branch of maxima-packages.
   * Execute git commands such as "git add" and "git commit"